HR Glossary for HR Professionals

 Imagine that a person has been having trouble with their back.
 They decide to see a chiropractor to get adjusted and, thankfully, it works!
 They’re so pleased with the results that they continue to return every other week.

 Let’s say that their health insurance covers 70% of the cost for each of their visits to the chiropractor.
 They’re left to pay the rest out of pocket, which ends up being $60 per visit.
 This amount that they pay which isn’t covered by insurance counts towards their deductible—a preset amount that resets at the end of each benefits renewal period.
+(The deductibles can also change, depending on your coverage.)

 Once they’ve met or exceeded the amount designated by their deductible, the health insurance covers the rest of their qualifying medical costs through the end of the coverage period.